MitchStares/staringatr/content/5-Spatial-Analysis-in-R/_index.en.md

 #### This section is still a work in progress

 Mapping the world around you!
-Here we will learn how to map survey sites, create interactive, web-based maps, as conduct simple spatial analysis free from the clutches of ArcGIS, using the same syntax you have been learning so far.
+Here we will learn how to map survey sites, create interactive, web-based maps, and conduct simple spatial analysis free from the clutches of ArcGIS - **All using the same syntax you have been learning so far.**